Evicencio-05/antique_bookshop/README.md

 - `postcss.config.js` runs Tailwind and Autoprefixer.

 Notes:
 - Tailwind is managed via npm devDependencies (package.json).
-You do NOT add Tailwind to `requirements.txt`.
-- Use `python -m venv .venv && source .venv/Scripts/activate` (Git Bash on Windows) before `npm run dev` so Django runs from your venv.
+- Activate virtual environment before `npm run dev` so Django runs from your venv.
 - If you prefer not to activate the venv, you can run Django explicitly: `./.venv/Scripts/python manage.py runserver`.
 - PowerShell users: if you see an execution policy error when running `npm` directly, prefix the command with `cmd /c` as shown above.